momolabo7/portfolio/content/blog/test.md

   - tech
 ---

-This post is just to document for my own reference the math that went behind the transformations (scale, rotate, translate) of the overlay pixel shader I wrote for Reshade.
+This post is just to document for my own reference the math that went behind the transformations (scale, rotate, translate) of the overlay pixel shader I wrote for Reshade [here](https://github.com/momohoudai/momo_reshade).
 It turns out that it was a little more tricky than I initially expected.

 <!--more-->